ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 ## Non-Goals

-This script does not search the internet, pick album covers, listen to audio, merge tracks, delete backups, or modify metadata.
-It is the audit/proposal layer that should run before a human or a separate apply tool makes changes.
+This script does not search the internet, pick album covers, listen to audio, merge tracks, or delete backups.
+It is read-only by default.
+The explicit `--embed-lyrics` option is the exception: it embeds available same-stem TXT/LRC/SRT material (and may derive missing TXT/LRC sidecars) before auditing.